JackHeeley/App3Dev/BasicUniversalCppSupport/ReadMe.txt

 StdAfx.h, targtver.h modified to target windows 7 and higher

 Logger.hpp
+    Abstract logging support

+error_context.hpp
-    Abstract logging support and a fox::exception type (featuring context tagging on 'what').
+    An error::context type (featuring context tagging on std::exception 'what').

 FileLogger.hpp, FileLogger.cpp
-    A logger implementation using a filesystem file.
+    A simple logger implementation using a filesystem file.

 spimpl.h
     Templates support for smart pointer to implementation paradigm using rule of zero.